MasterKano/BITS/kano-scroll-v3.5.md

   - bio, VN, sessions, transcripts
   - relevant unified systems pages
   - the BIO Technique Library section anchor inside `bio-<tag>.md` (fast lookup)
+- Optional: `SYS/<domain>/README.md` links to:
+  - each canonical topic page in that domain
+  - a “canonical map” of what belongs where (anti-duplication)

 ## 5. Workflow